+420 775 760 500

 Joule

 Joule is a unit of energy used to measure the power of air guns and airsoft guns.
-In many countries, the joule value determines the legal classification of an air gun.

 What is a Joule